gregfoletta/Articles/content/post/2021-04-19-what-the/index.markdown

 );
 ```

-with `*filename` containing the path to the program to run, `*argv[]` containing the command line arguements, and `*envp[]` containing the environment variables.
+with `*filename` containing the path to the program to run, `*argv[]` containing the command line arguments, and `*envp[]` containing the environment variables.

 What does this tell us?
 It tells us that the scripts are passed directly this system call, and there's no userspace aspect to the parsing of the hash-bang line.

-# A Quick Look in GLIBC
+# A Quick Look in glibc

-The bash process doesn't call the system call directly; the `execve()` function is part of the standard C library (on my machine it's glibc or GNU LibC), to which bash is dynamically linked.
-While it's unlikely that anything of significance is ocurring in the library, we'd better take a look.
+The bash process doesn't call the system call directly; the `execve()` function is part of the standard C library (on my machine it's glibc), to which bash is dynamically linked.
+While it's unlikely that anything of significance is occurring in the library, let's be rigorous and take a look.

-We can use the `ldd` utility to print out the shared libraries required a program, and the paths to these shared libraries.
+We can use the `ldd` utility to print out the dynamic libraries linked at runtime by the dynamic linker:

 ```bash